Toshihiko-tan/momi3/docs/tutorial.rst

     et = EventTree(g)
     et.variables

-In this specific example, any parameters within the same ``frozenset`` object are treated as a single parameter, which implicitly constrains them all to be equal.
+To reiterate and emphasize our ''Notation Section'', in this specific example, any parameters within the same ``frozenset`` object are treated as a single parameter, which implicitly constrains them all to be equal.
 The first three frozenset objects represent the constant population sizes for anc, P0, and P1, respectively.
 Because the population size is constant over the epoch, the start and end size are treated as a single parameter.

 ('migrations', 0, 'rate') and ('migrations', 1, 'rate') are the respective assymetric migration parameters between populations P0 and P1.